gerardl/devtools/README.md

 ### *Dock the Window*

 By default, the DevTools application will open up in its' own window, but it is possible to keep it docked in your main Chrome browser tab right next to the website you are currently modifying.
-This can be especially helpful when you only have one monitor, or when you are using on your monitors for development work and one for your Chrome tab.
+This can be especially helpful when you only have one monitor, or when you are using one of your monitors for development work and one for your Chrome tab.
 To do this, open the customization menu (three dots in the top right corner) and select one of the dock locations.
 You can return to a seperate window by selecting the first option in the menu.

 <br />